Representation theory of mirabolic quantum $\mathfrak{sl}_n$: Introduction

-A summary of our main results and the organization of the paper is as follows: \begin{itemize} \item In Section \ref{sec:mir-group-rep} we give the necessary definitions and background on the mirabolic quantum group $MU(n)$ and show that it has a comodule algebra structure over $\uvsln$.
-We then use that structure to state one of our main results, Theorem \ref{thm:classification}, which gives a complete classification of the finite dimensional simple representations of $MU(n)$.
-In particular, we show that simple $MU(n)$-representations are parametrized by pairs $(\lambda,r)$ of a dominant integral weight $\lambda$ for $\sll_n$ and an integer $0\leq r\leq n$. \item In Section \ref{sec:proof-prop} we give the proof of Proposition \ref{prop:main}, which is one of the main technical steps needed to prove the classification Theorem. \item In Section \ref{sec:ss} the main result is Theorem \ref{thm:ss}, which says that the category of finite dimensional representations for $MU(n)$ is semisimple.
-In particular this completes the classification of all finite dimensional representations, since we already described the simple ones. \item Finally, Section \ref{sec:MSWD} discusses the mirabolic quantum Schur-Weyl duality.
-The main result here is Theorem \ref{thm:MSWD} which gives an explicit description of which simple modules of $MU(n)$ correspond to which simple modules of the mirabolic Hecke algebra under the duality. \end{itemize}
+A summary of our main results and the organization of the paper is as follows: \begin{itemize} \item In Section \ref{sec:mir-group-rep}, we give the necessary definitions and background on the mirabolic quantum group $MU(n)$ and show that it has a comodule algebra structure over $\uvsln$.
+We then use this structure in Section~\ref{sec:mirareps} to provide constructions of irreducible $MU(n)$-representations $L_{\lambda,r}$ that are parametrized by pairs $(\lambda,r)$ of a dominant integral weight $\lambda$ for $\sll_n$ and an integer $0\leq r\leq n$. \item In Section \ref{sec:proof-prop}, we introduce the notion of the depth of an $MU(n)$-representation (which precisely corresponds to $r$ for the above representations).
+This is the main new algebraic property that distinguishes the categories of finite dimensional $MU(n)$-representations and $\uvsln$-representations. \item In Section~\ref{sec:Verma}, we give two constructions of (infinite dimensional) representations of $MU(n)$ that are the mirabolic analogues of the Verma modules for $\uvsln$.
+One of the main results in this section is Theorem~\ref{prop:Verma}, which says that both of our constructions give the same representation up to isomorphism.
+We use this theorem to provide a presentation for the irreducible representations $L_{\lambda, r}$ in terms of generators and relations in Corollary~\ref{cor:exppresent}. \item In Section \ref{sec:ss}, we show that every irreducible finite dimensional representation of $MU(n)$ is isomorphic to $L_{\lambda, r}$ for some $(\lambda, r)$ (Theorem~\ref{thm:class}) and that the category of finite dimensional representations for $MU(n)$ is semisimple (Theorem~\ref{thm:ss}).
+As a consequence of the classification, we show in Proposition~\ref{prop:bmc} that the category of these representations is a braided module category over the category of finite dimensional $\uvsln$-representations. \end{itemize}

+In a follow-up paper, we will use this classification to give an explicit combinatorial description of the mirabolic quantum Schur-Weyl duality discussed in \cite{R15} and \cite{FZM}.